OAEC is a non-profit education center in Sonoma County that works to promote ecologically and culturally resilient communities. Learn more.

 Photos by Lindsey Elliott and Jim Coleman

 A few of us have enjoyed peaceful exchanges with the cinnamon-colored beauty.
 Our interactions with the bear to this point have been a heady mix of awe, excitement and curiosity.
-But when we realized that our response to its presence had been mostly passive, we knew our behavior had to change.
+But when we realized our response to its presence had been mostly passive, we knew our behavior had to change.

 According to the Press Democrat, a young Black Bear (Ursus americanus), probably searching for a territory of its own post-hibernation, has been making appearances all over West Sonoma County—an unusual occurrence here.
 As we see it, the human residents of the area have two choices.
 We can either: